Greek versionEnglish version

 Description

 The purpose of this class is to analyze seminal texts by 19th century American writers.
-It will focus primarily but not exclusively on Nathaniel Hawthorne, Herman Melville, Henry James, Mark Twain, Stephen Crane, Kate Chopin and others.
-It will argue the centrality of novels such as The Scarlet Letter in the development of American literature; it will discuss the importance of “Benito Cereno” and Huck Finn in the discussion of race relations and it will draw attention to The Awakening as a proto-feminist text.
-At the same time, it will connect such texts with the literary currents of the second half of the 19th century, but also with American traditional modes of writing.
+It will focus primarily but not exclusively on Nathaniel Hawthorne, Mark Twain, Kate Chopin, Stephen Crane, and others.
+The course will stress the centrality of The Scarlet Letter in the development of American Literature; it will discuss the importance of Pudd'nhead Wilson in the exploration of race relations; it will draw attention to The Awakening as a proto-feminist text; and it will examine Maggie: A Girl of the Streets as one of the first naturalist novels.
+At the same time, the course will connect such texts with the literary currents of the 19th century, but also with American traditional modes of writing.

 Teaching